cBournhonesque/lightyear/NOTES.md

   Maybe add a component ConfirmedTick to each replicated entity that has prediction, and do rollback if ConfirmedTick is changed.
   - SOLVED: now we reset all components of ALL entities in the group if we need to do rollback.

+- TODO: think about handling alt-tabbing on client, which might slow down frames a lot and fuck some stuff?
+  Could it be ok for the client to run behind the server, if it just buffers the server's updates? i.e. in Receiver we only read the replication messages if the local tick is >= to the remote tick.

 - TODO: prediction smoothing.
 2 options.
   - we do rollback, compute the new predicted entity now.
 And then we interpolate by 'smooth' amount to it instead of just teleporting to it